 They are commonly found in areas where the skin folds such as:

 It is not clear what causes skin tags.
-They are usually seen in the skin folds made of collagen and blood vessels and surrounded by the outer layer of your skin.
+They are usually seen in the skin folds made of collagen and blood vessels and are surrounded by the outer layer of your skin.

-According to the studies, the human papillomavirus (HPV) can be an important factor for developing skin tags.
+According to studies, the human papillomavirus (HPV) can be an important factor for developing skin tags.
 However, the study evaluated nearly 37 skin tags from different parts of the body.

 Insulin resistance that causes type 2 diabetes as well as prediabetes, may have an important role in the development of skin tags.
 People with insulin resistance do not take in glucose effectively from the bloodstream.

 Skin tags are a side effect of pregnancy that occurs due to weight gain and pregnancy hormones.
 In exceptional cases, several skin tags can be a sign of endocrine problem or hormone imbalance.